 Both sexes fully winged.
 Body and legs yellow, distal antennal segments brown; fore wing pale.
+Antennae 8-segmented, III & IV each with a forked sense cone; segment VIII almost twice as long as VII.
 Head wider than long; three pairs of ocellar setae present, pair III longer than margin of ocellar triangle, arising just within lateral margins; postocular setae pair I present, pair IV as long as distance between hind ocelli.
-Antennae 8-segmented; III–IV with sensorium forked; segment VIII almost twice as long as VII.
 Pronotum with 5 pairs of major setae; anteromarginal setae almost as long as anteroangulars; one pair of minor setae present medially between posteromarginal submedian setae.
 Metanotum with 2 pairs of setae at anterior margin; campaniform sensilla present.
 Fore wing with 2 complete rows of veinal setae.
 Abdominal tergites V–VIII with paired ctenidia, anterolateral to spiracle on VIII; posteromarginal comb on VIII with long, regular, microtrichia.
 Sternites III–VII without discal setae, except sternite II with one or two long discal setae medially.

 Male smaller than female; tergite VIII with complete comb; sternite II with one or two discal setae medially, III–VII with small oval pore plate, sternite VII with toothed craspedum on posterior margin.